Fresh to Dried Herb Converter

 Volatile Oil Science

-Herbs with heavier, less volatile oil profiles (rosemary, sage, oregano) retain more flavour because their key compounds have higher boiling points and resist evaporation.
-Herbs with lighter volatile profiles (cilantro, chives, chervil) lose their defining character because the molecules that create their flavour evaporate alongside the water.
+Herbs with heavier, less volatile oil profiles (rosemary, sage, oregano) retain more flavor because their key compounds have higher boiling points and resist evaporation.
+Herbs with lighter volatile profiles (cilantro, chives, chervil) lose their defining character because the molecules that create their flavor evaporate alongside the water.
 This is not a quality issue — it is chemistry, and no drying method fully overcomes it.

 When to Use Fresh Versus Dried